According to Trouton's rule, all liquids have a roughly constant ... | Channels for Pearson+

 19. Chemical Thermodynamics Spontaneous vs Nonspontaneous Reactions

-According to Trouton's rule, all liquids have a roughly constant ratio between their molar heat of vaporization and normal boiling point (measured in kelvin): ΔHvap/Tbp = 88 J/(K·mol)
+According to Trouton's rule, all liquids have a roughly constant ratio between their molar heat of vaporization and normal boiling point (measured in kelvin): ΔHvap/Tbp = 88 J/(K·mol).
+Verify Trouton's rule's reliability for the liquids indicated in the following table.

-According to Trouton's rule, all liquids have a roughly constant ratio between their molar heat of vaporization and normal boiling point (measured in kelvin): ΔHvap/Tbp = 88 J/(K·mol)
+According to Trouton's rule, all liquids have a roughly constant ratio between their molar heat of vaporization and normal boiling point (measured in kelvin): ΔHvap/Tbp = 88 J/(K·mol).
+Verify Trouton's rule's reliability for the liquids indicated in the following table.

 ANSWERS OPTIONS